A Backpacker’s Guide to the Kalalau Trail

 Mile markers are carved into stones along the Kalalau Trail.
 These can sometimes be easy to miss, but if you know what to look for you should notice them along the way.

-Overall, I think we had to cross 3 major rivers.
+Overall, I think we had to cross 3 major rivers/streams.
 One at mile 2 (the end of public access), one at mile 6 right before the first campsite, and the last one about a half mile before the beach.

-All of them were relatively simple to cross, but my motto with rivers is “When in doubt take your boots off.”
+All of them are relatively simple to cross, but my motto with rivers is “When in doubt take your boots off.”
 This does not apply if you are hiking in waterproof shoes, but you get my point.

 The campsites are nice for being so remote.
 There are basic bathrooms and a shelter at both sites.